raspberrypilearning/astropi-3-sensors/en/step_3.md

 title: SyntaxError
 ---
 + Have you got four brackets in your print commands? `print( str())`
-+ Have you got quotation marks at the start and end of your strings? `"Temperature: "`
++ Have you got quotation marks at the start and end of all your strings? `"Temperature: "`
 + Have you got a `+` sign between your string and the sensor value on each line?

 --- /collapse ---